 Delusional beliefs often impede diagnosis and treatment because patients often refuse to see a physician.
 This is usually because either they do not want them to see their perceived physical flaws, or they want cosmetic procedures to change their appearance.
 Given that only a fraction (41% in one study) of these patients proactively discuss their symptoms with their physicians, parents or partners may need to provide symptom information to clinicians for patients.
 Therapy sessions over the phone or via the computer can also help patients initiate the process.

 Receiving cosmetic procedures rarely helps and often harms patients with BDD.
 Two separate studies found that only 7.3% and 3.6% of BDD patients who underwent a cosmetic procedure had a decrease in their symptoms afterward.
-Patients who are satisfied are likely to preoccupy over how long the improvement will last, or they end up changing their focus to a different body part.
+Patients who feel satisfied are likely to preoccupy over how long the improvement will last.
+Alternatively, they end up changing their focus to a different body part.